Connect with others who understand.

 Fungal infections may contribute to an altered nail appearance, alongside lupus itself.
 Following these tips can help prevent fungal nail infections from developing:

-• Avoid going barefoot in public places, especially where water or moisture is present because fungal infections often start on the feet.
-A pair of flip-flops can help protect your toenails at pools and gyms and in locker-room showers.
+• Avoid going barefoot in public places, especially where there’s water or moisture because fungal infections often start on the feet.
+A pair of flip-flops can help protect your toenails at pools, gyms, and locker room showers.

-• Wear breathable socks and, if possible, shoes that allow air to pass through.
+• Wear clean socks each day and, if possible, shoes made of canvas, mesh, or leather that don’t fit too tightly.
 This helps prevent the buildup of sweat and keeps your nails dry.
+Always let wet shoes dry before wearing them again.

 • If you get a fungal infection, treat it right away.
 Talk to your health care team — they may recommend over-the-counter products or prescribe antifungal treatments.